GoogleCloudPlatform/esp-v2/src/envoy/http/backend_routing/README.md

 For more information on configuration and usage, see [Understanding Path Translation](https://cloud.google.com/endpoints/docs/openapi/openapi-extensions#understanding_path_translation).

+_Note_: this is a pass through filter.
+If the requested operation is not configured in the filter config, the request will pass through unmodified.

 ## Prerequisites

 This filter will not function unless the following filters appear earlier in the filter chain: